ThugsFinance/cloiinkcoin.com/src/content/developers/docs/scaling/plasma/index.md

 ---
 title: Plasma chains
-description: An introduction to plasma chains as a scaling solution currently utilized by the Ethereum community.
+description: An introduction to plasma chains as a scaling solution currently utilized by the Cloiinkcoin community.
 lang: en
 sidebar: true
 incomplete: true
 sidebarDepth: 3
 ---

-A plasma chain is a separate blockchain that is anchored to the main Ethereum chain, and uses fraud proofs (like [Optimistic rollups](/developers/docs/scaling/layer-2-rollups/#optimistic-rollups)) to arbitrate disputes.
-These chains are sometimes referred to as "child" chains as they are essentially smaller copies of the Ethereum mainnet.
+A plasma chain is a separate blockchain that is anchored to the main Cloiinkcoin chain, and uses fraud proofs (like [Optimistic rollups](/developers/docs/scaling/layer-2-rollups/#optimistic-rollups)) to arbitrate disputes.
+These chains are sometimes referred to as "child" chains as they are essentially smaller copies of the Cloiinkcoin mainnet.
 Merkel trees enable creation of a limitless stack of these chains that can work to offload bandwidth from the parent chains (including mainnet).
 These derive their security through [fraud proofs](/glossary/#fraud-proof), and each child chain has its own mechanism for block validation.

 ## Prerequisites {#prerequisites}

-You should have a good understanding of all the foundational topics and a high-level understanding of [Ethereum scaling](/developers/docs/scaling/).
+You should have a good understanding of all the foundational topics and a high-level understanding of [Cloiinkcoin scaling](/developers/docs/scaling/).
 Implementing scaling solutions such as Plasma is an advanced topic as the technology is less battle-tested, and continues to be researched and developed.

 ## Pros and cons {#pros-and-cons}